rizzini/my_personal_bash_scripts/README.md

   **Changelog:**
 - Refactored unit conversion logic: added `unit_mode` variable to allow switching between KB/s(`unit_mode=1`), MB/s(`unit_mode=2`), or automatic(`unit_mode=3`) unit selection depending on the speed.
 (19/05/2025)
-- Improved output formatting: now uses `awk` for precise floating-point formatting of speeds.
-(19/05/2025)
-- Added `colorize_speed` function for more accurate and flexible color-coding of speeds (green for 2–10 MB/s, yellow for 11–30 MB/s, red for above 30 MB/s)(it'll be soon replaced to a pure-bash soluton).
-(19/05/2025)
+- Added `colorize_speed` function for more accurate and flexible color-coding of speeds, no matter the unit mode mode, (green for 2–10 MB/s, yellow for 11–30 MB/s, red for above 30 MB/s) (19/05/2025)

 ---